Disability Tax Credit for ADHD or ADD

 ADHD is a mental disorder that interferes with the learning process, impedes social and cognitive development, and can be a precursor to a variety of other conditions.
 ADD/ADHD diagnoses are organized into one of three categories based on the patient’s behavior.
 The categories include:

-• Inattention—Symptoms of inattention include being easily distracted by noise or activity, day dreaming, not focusing on speaker during conversations, inability to pay attention or complete tasks, organizational difficulty, and impaired self-control.
+• Inattention—Symptoms of inattention include being easily distracted by noise or activity, daydreaming, not focusing on the speaker during conversations, inability to pay attention or complete tasks, organizational difficulty, and impaired self-control.

 • Hyperactivity—Symptoms include difficulty sitting still or continuous fidgeting, talking excessively at inappropriate times, issues with remaining seated, running, climbing, and constantly on the go.